oracle/pgql-lang/index.md

 Graph Pattern Matching
 ----------------------

-PGQL uses [ASCII art syntax](https://neo4j.com/developer/cypher-query-language/) for matching vertices, edges, and paths:
+PGQL uses [ASCII-art syntax](https://neo4j.com/developer/cypher-query-language/) for matching vertices, edges, and paths:

  * `(n:Person)` matches a __vertex__ (node) `n` with label `Person`
  * `-[e:friend_of]->` matches an __edge__ `e` with label `friend_of`